Editorial Policy

 Before publishing, we try to confirm:

-• The employer/organisation name and the nature of the opportunity
+• the employer or organisation name and the nature of the opportunity

-• The official application method (link/email/portal) and what applicants must prepare
+• the official application method, such as the correct link, email, or portal, and what applicants must prepare

-• Common scam signals (fees, suspicious domains, unclear contact details)
+• common scam signals, such as fees, suspicious domains, or unclear contact details

-If a post includes instructions, we write them in a step-by-step format so readers can follow the official method.
+If a post includes instructions, we write them in a step-by-step format so readers can follow the official method more easily.

 4) Updates, freshness, and time-sensitive content